parasj/vocabulary/README.md

 What is Vocab?
 ======================
-Vocab is an iOS application that lets you add and review your vocabulary words.
+Vocab is an HTML5 Mobile Application that lets you add and review your vocabulary words.
 It is made in Sencha Touch.

 Why  HTML5/CSS3
 ===============